-- 2 (3) the records of the holder do not reflect the last known address of the apparent owner, 3 but it is otherwise established that: - 4 (iA) the last known address of the apparent owner of the property is in this - 5 Statestate; or

-- (iiB) the holder is domiciled in this state or is a government or governmental subdivision, agency, or instrumentality of this state and has not previously paid or delivered the property to the state of the last known address of the apparent owner or other person entitled to the property, and is not obligated to pay or deliver the property to that state; provided, however, that if the state of domicile of the holder has changed, the holder's state of domicile shall be is the state where the holder was domiciled at the time the property was deemed abandoned; - ([(4) the holder, at its option, voluntarily remits property for which the last known address of the apparent owner, as shown on the records of the holder, is a foreign country or is in a state that does not provide custodial taking of the property, and the holder is domiciled in this state or is a government or governmental subdivision, agency, or instrumentality of this state;
+- (2) the records of the holder do not reflect the identity of the apparent owner of the property, but it is established that the last known address of the apparent owner of the property is in this state; - (3) the records of the holder do not reflect the last known address of the apparent owner, but it is otherwise established that: - (i) the last known address of the apparent owner of the property is in this State; or - (ii) the holder is domiciled in this state or is a government or governmental subdivision, agency, or instrumentality of this state and has not previously paid or delivered the property to the state of the last known address of the apparent owner or other person entitled to the property, and is not obligated to pay or deliver the property to that state; provided, however, that if the state of domicile of the holder has changed, the holder's state of domicile shall be the state where the holder was domiciled at the time the property was deemed abandoned; - (4) the holder, at its option, voluntarily remits property for which the last known address of the apparent owner, as shown on the records of the holder, is a foreign country or is in a state that does not provide custodial taking of the property, and the holder is domiciled in this state or is a government or governmental subdivision, agency, or instrumentality of this state;

-This change to allow Allowing voluntary remission of foreign held property presumes that the act will not require remission of property where the apparent owner's address is in a foreign country, therefore this provision is bracketed until the Committee decides whether to exclude foreign addressed property.
+This change to allow voluntary remission of foreign held property presumes that the act will not require remission of property where the apparent owner's address is in a foreign country.

-(5) the last known address of the apparent owner, as shown on the records of the holder, is in a state that does not provide for the custodial taking of unclaimed property, [or in a foreign country] and the holder is domiciled in this state or is a government or governmental subdivision, agency, or instrumentality of this state; provided, that, property that is specifically exempt from custodial taking under the laws of the state of the last known address of the apparent owner, if applicable, or if not, the state of domicile of the holder, if applicable, is not subject to the custody of any state;
+(5) the last known address of the apparent owner, as shown on the records of the holder, is in a state that does not provide for the custodial taking of unclaimed property, [or in a foreign country] and the holder is domiciled in this state or is a government or governmental subdivision, agency, or instrumentality of this state; provided, that property that is specifically exempt from custodial taking under the laws of the state of the last known address of the apparent owner, if applicable, or if not, the state of domicile of the holder, if applicable, is not subject to the custody of any state;

 This revision recognizes a limited third-priority rule.
 The Court in Texas v.
-New Jersey, 379 U.S. 674 (1965) only established the priority between the state of residence of the owner and the domicile of the holder-and, but did not address the situation where neither state provides for custodial taking.
+New Jersey, 379 U.S. 674 (1965) only established the priority between the state of residence of the owner and the domicile of the holder and did not address the situation where neither state provides for custodial taking.
 Providing a third priority rule avoids the situation of a holder getting a windfall where neither the first nor the second priority state is entitled to take custody of the property.
-However, the situation is different if the lackabsence of a custodial provision with respect to specific property is not an oversight and is therefore is not a "windfall"; but results from the state's deliberate decision to exempt a class or type of property from its unclaimed property laws.
-For example, if the law of the state of residence of the owner expressly exempts gift cards, or the law of the state of domicile of the holder expressly exempts gift cards, to allow the state where the transaction took place (assuming it is a third state) to take custody of gift cards would not give the laws of the state or other states full faith and credit.
+However, the situation is different if the lack of a custodial provision is not an oversight and therefore is not a "windfall" but results from the state's deliberate decision to exempt a class or type of property from its unclaimed property laws.
+For example, if the law of the state of residence of the owner expressly exempts gift cards, or the law of the state of domicile of the holder expressly exempts gift cards, to allow the state where the transaction took place (assuming it is a third state) to take custody of gift cards would not give the laws of the other states full faith and credit.
 See American Express, etc. v.
 Sidamon-Eristoff, 755 F.Supp.
 2d 556, 604-05 (D.C.N.J.
 2011).